Marigold Linton: Early life

-University of Kansas and Haskell Indian Nations University
+Career

-To support biomedical research for American Indian students and faculty she collaborated and help develop funding for the Bridges to the Baccalaureate programs, Initiative for Maximizing Student Development (IMSD), Research Initiative for Scientific Enhancement (RISE), Post Baccalaureate Research Education Program (PREP), and the Institutional Research and Academic Career Development Award (IRACDA).
+To support biomedical research for American Indian students and faculty at the University of Kansas and Haskell Indian Nations Universityshe collaborated and help develop funding for the Bridges to the Baccalaureate programs, Initiative for Maximizing Student Development (IMSD), Research Initiative for Scientific Enhancement (RISE), Post Baccalaureate Research Education Program (PREP), and the Institutional Research and Academic Career Development Award (IRACDA).
 Helped raise more than $18 million in grants for the Kansas-Haskell partnership.

-Society for Advancement of Chicanos and Native Americans in Science (SACNAS)

 One of the founding member of SACNAS (Society for Advancement of Chicanos and Native Americans in Science).
 SACNAS advocates opportunities in science education for Chicano/Latino, Native American, and other underrepresented minority students to excel in science based careers.
 SACNAS is composed of students, K-12 educators, administrators, industry scientists, and science professors.
 From 2004 until 2007 Linton was the President of SACNAS Board of Directors.

-National Indian Education Association (NIEA)

 She collaborated with others in founding the National Indian Education Association.
 The NIEA was established in 1969.
 The NIEA is a non-profit advocacy organization that helps ensure that American Indian, Alaskan Native, and Native Hawaiian educators, tribal leaders, school administrators, teachers, parents, and students, have a voice in education.
 The NIEA today has more than 10,000 members.

-Significant National Appointments
+Significant appointments

 She has had a number of significant national appointments including: Committee on Equality of Opportunity in Science and Engineering (CEOSE), congressionally mandated NSF Committee (2006-2009); NIH National Institutes of General Medical Science, National Advisory Research Resources Council (1982-1986); Carnegie Foundation for the Advancement of Teaching, Board of Directors (1977-1985); National Research Council, Committee on Assessment for NIH Minority Research/Training Programs, III (2001-2004); and the National Academy of Sciences, Fellowship Office Advisory Committee (2009-2011).